Jc-alt logo

 is_left_child = False

-# Key not found
+# Key was not found, return original root

 if not current: